HTTP-218/Endpoint_Verification/README.md

 This PowerShell-based utility checks, and optionally fixes, your Windows device for compliance with Google Context-Aware Access (CAA) policies

-There are three included scripts:

-- **CAA-ComplianceFix.ps1**
-  Full tool that checks and fixes issues.
-Requires admin privileges.

-- **CAA-ComplianceScan.ps1**
-  Scans and reports compliance without making changes.
-Does not require admin privileges.

-- **Install-EVHelper.ps1**
-  Checks for and installs the Google Endpoint Verification Helper if missing.
-Requires admin privileges.

-The `Fix` script includes both the scan and install scripts, as well as an additional firewall fix.
-The `Scan` script is best used for internally managed devices as it doesn't require admin rights to run.

 ## Prerequisites

-- The script must be run with **administrator privileges** to enable the built-in Administrator account on your system.
+- The script must be run with **administrator privileges** (unless you use the -ScanOnly switch) to enable the built-in Administrator account on your system.
 - The `ps1` file is compatible with Powershell 5 (Powershell 7+ is not supported due to `Get-Package` limitations).
-- This script currently does not support use over remote sessions

 ## Usage

 ### **Option 1: Run Prebuilt Executable (Recommended)**

-1. Download the latest `ComplianceFix.exe` file from the [Releases Page](https://github.com/2mmkolibri/Endpoint_Verification/releases/tag/v2.0.0)
+1. Download the latest `CAA-Tool.exe` file from the [Releases Page](https://github.com/2mmkolibri/Endpoint_Verification/releases/tag/v3.0.0)
 2. Double-click to run the file.
 You will be prompted for the administrator credentials.
 3. If prompted with a security warning:
    - Click `More info`